Kavya1729/React-Routing/README.md

 # React + Vite
+Through this project , I understand about the React-Router-DOM, along with simple but cool ui interface

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.